-- Supervises staff in the Departments of Finance, Human Resources, IT, and Building Services, as well as the Associate Directors of the Administrative Excellence Centres (AECs), ensuring systematic, responsive and professional operations.
+- Supports the leaders of the Departments of Finance, Human Resources, IT, and Building Services in ensuring systematic, responsive and professional operations.

 - Oversees the implementation of special projects, as directed by the VP/Dean that aim to improve service and support to departments/units.